---roles
+--no-owner

-AUTHORIZATION statements to set ownership of created schema elements.
+Do not output commands to set ownership of objects to match the original database.
+By default, pg_restore issues ALTER OWNER or SET SESSION AUTHO-RIZATION statements to set ownership of created schema elements.
 These statements will fail unless the initial connection to the database is made by a superuser (or the same user that owns all of the objects in the script).
 With --no-owner, any user name can be used for the initial connection, and this user will own all the created objects.

+--skip-large-objects

---skip-large-objects Skip copying large objects, also known as blobs, when copying the data from the source database to the target database.
+Skip copying large objects, also known as blobs, when copying the data from the source database to the target database.